KarwaN001/RxSwift-Main-Concepts/README.md

 2. **UIKit** → use RxSwift + RxCocoa (old UIKit used delegate/protocols instead)
 3. Mixed/complex → can mix SwiftUI with RxSwift, but rare

+### Remember
+An Observable emits notifications of change, and the Observer subscribes to it and gets notified when the Observable has changed.
+Pretty similar to the classic Observer pattern.

 ## Resources

 - [RxSwift GitHub Repository](https://github.com/ReactiveX/RxSwift)